Strata Global

 Geogrid placement

 It is important to make sure that the geogrid is installed smoothly and uniformly, without any wrinkles or creases.
 Geogrid sheets normally have overlaps.
-The overlap length should stick to the design of the sheet.
+The overlap length should stick to the design specifications.

 Soil compaction:

-The installation should be carried out in the units of layers, which are the design structures of the individual sections.
-Each layer of the project is required to undergo the process of being fully compacted to achieve sufficient density.
+The fill placement and compaction should be carried out in layers, which are the design lifts specified in the project plans.
+Each layer of fill is required to undergo the process of being fully compacted to achieve sufficient density.

 Geogrids laid for ground soil stabilization and improving load bearing capacity